The Environment Bill — key points for water companies to be aware of

 The Secretary of State will be required to prepare a plan, to be published before 1 September 2022, for reducing the frequency, duration and volume of discharges from storm overflows of sewerage undertakers wholly or mainly in England, aimed at reducing adverse impacts on the environment and public health.
 The plan may include provisions for reducing the need for storm overflow discharges, treating sewage discharged, monitoring the quality of receiving watercourses, and obtaining information about the operation of storm overflows.

-Three years after publication of the plan, and thereafter every five years, the Secretary of State will be required to report to Parliament on progress made.
+Three years after the publication of the plan, and thereafter every five years, the Secretary of State will be required to report to Parliament on progress made.

 Sewerage undertakers in England will publish annual reports specifying the location of each storm overflow, the frequency, duration and (if available) volume of discharges in the period covered by the report, the receiving watercourse, and information on investigations and improvement works carried out.
-The duty to report will be enforceable under section 18, and in addition the risk of reputational damage will undoubtedly encourage strong performance.
+The duty to report will be enforceable under section 18, and in addition, the risk of reputational damage will undoubtedly encourage strong performance.

 In relation to undertakers wholly or mainly in England, Ofwat will have the ability to modify the conditions of a company’s instrument of appointment, without needing the consent of that company.